sadityakumar9211/foundry-stablecoin/README.md

 # Rusty-DNS
-> This project is under development.
+> This project is under completed

 > Most recent functionality -> Created a recursive resolver which queries public DNS infrastructure recursively (from root-nameserver to authoratative-nameserver for that domain) and returns the result.